 Oh, and the second one turned to a phenomenal success as well.
 The $2.5 Million offer was oversubscribed and Pono Music raised another $6 Million in less than a week on CrowdFunder!

 One year, post hype

-A year later reviews are mediocre, sales are lagging and it wouldn’t be a overstatement to say that most Pono shareholders keep listening to music on their iPhones and Droids.
+A year later reviews are mediocre, sales are lagging and it wouldn’t be an overstatement to say that most Pono shareholders keep listening to music on their iPhones and Droids.

 Hindsight is always 20/20, granted, that’s really no excuse for reckless investing.
-Could this all have been flagged at the get go?
-Isn’t there a way to add some rhyme and reason to the fervour of ‘hot’ investments?
+Could this all have been flagged at the get-go?
+Isn’t there a way to add some rhyme and reason to the fervor of ‘hot’ investments?
 The answer is an absolute yes.
 Turns out it wasnӴ even too difficult.

 ԉ am a sound engineer, the human ear wonӴ detect the differenceԼ/strong>